AnotherGroupChat/craedl-sdk-python/README.md

 token: your-api-token
 group: default-group
 ```
 You can leave group blank and specify with the command if you want.
+No group will use your profile's projects.

 ## TODO:
 Implement local caching like from official repository